apiaryio/dredd/README.md

 - Validates URI parameteres types
 - Selects first request and first response if multiple request or responses are given in the
 - Assigns path origin object pointing to the Blueprint AST
-- Compiles [cannonical transction path](#canonical-transaction-paths) as a unique identifier for each transaction
+- Compiles [cannonical transaction path](#canonical-transaction-paths) as a unique identifier for each transaction
 - Assigns origin object pointing to the Blueprint AST [DEPRECATED]
 - Compiles Transaction name string for each transaction [DEPRECATED]